TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.David-Nakeeran/Flashcards/README.md

 3. **Stacks**:

    - Stack names should be unique.
-   - Upon application start, it should create a SQL Server database, if one isn’t present.
+   - On app start, SQL Server database should be created, if one isn’t present.

 4. **DTOs**:

-   - Uses Data Transfer Objects (DTOs) to display stacks and flashcards to user without exposing database ids.
+   - Uses Data Transfer Objects (DTOs) to display stacks and flashcards.

 5. **Error Handling**:

-   - Application should handle all possible errors so that the application never crashes.
+   - Able to handle all possible errors so that the application never crashes.

 6. **Database**: